CRAB & LOBSTER BLOG

 Dock sales are back!

-Last weekend was our first weekend back on the Hi Gear selling crab and lobster .
+We are back on the Hi Gear selling crab and lobster off our boat at Fisherman's Wharf for the 2018 season.
 We will be at Fisherman's Wharf in Victoria selling both again this weekend.
-The only thing that stops this is awful weather so not a bad idea to call or text us us at 250.361.5846 beforehand.
-Crab is pretty cheap these days so have a nice treat!
+The only thing that stops this is awful weather, so not a bad idea to call or text us us at 250.361.5846 beforehand.
+Crab is rather pricey at the moment but we always have deals on the culls (missing a leg or three).

 Hot off the press, the second edition of About Crabs has landed on Amazon.
 It only took 15 years to sell (give away?) the first run of 500 copies.
 Get yours today and become a wiser person (results may vary).
 Use the link below:

-The U.S. Coastal fishery has finally opened and we have been enjoying the subsequent dip in ex-vessel values lately.
-Meat yields have been terrific.
-We picked the meat out of six large crab culls last week and were rewarded with close to three pounds of meat.
+The U.S. Coastal fishery has finally started winding down and we have been watching a rapid rise in ex-vessel values lately.
+Meat yields have been terrific however.
+We picked the meat out of six large crab culls recently and were rewarded with close to three pounds of meat.
 This was enough to make a huge batch of our lovely crab cakes for a party.
 You can find Margaret's cake recipe on this website and impress your friends at you next social gathering.

 Give us a call when you give in to the lure of our delicious west coast offerings.